neondatabase/neon-vector-search-openai-notebooks/README.md

 Check out the notebook in this repo for working with Neon Serverless Postgres as your vector database.

-### Vector similarity search using Neon Postgres with pg_embedding and OpenAI
+### Vector similarity search using Neon Postgres with pgvector and OpenAI

 In this notebook you will learn how to:

 1. Use embeddings created by OpenAI API
 2. Store embeddings in a Neon Serverless Postgres database
 3. Convert a raw text query to an embedding with OpenAI API
-4. Use Neon with the `pg_embedding` extension to perform vector similarity search
+4. Use Neon with the `pgvector` extension to perform vector similarity search

 ## Scaling Support